MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/govern.md

 All provisioned private clouds have vCenter Server, vSAN, vSphere, and NSX-T, so you can migrate workloads from your on-premises environments, deploy new virtual machines (VMs), and consume Azure services from your private clouds.

 VMware vSphere clusters reside on top of "share nothing" hyper-converged, bare-metal infrastructure.
 Azure VMware cluster architecture is dedicated and isolated - meaning that networking, storage, or compute is not shared with any other tenant.
 VSphere clusters are managed by Microsoft to meet performance, availability, security, and compliance requirements, at scale in Azure, providing unified management, networking, and operational controls.

 Because Azure VMware Solution run hybrid workloads across on-premises and private cloud, unified operations is the best approach to providing a single pane of glass for incrementally deploying required governance and operational management controls.
-Read [Introduction to unified operations](/azure/cloud-adoption-framework/scenarios/hybrid/unified-operations) to get started.
+Read the [introduction to unified operations](/azure/cloud-adoption-framework/scenarios/hybrid/unified-operations) to get started.

 ## Unified security and compliance

 On Azure, you can run, manage, and secure applications across VMware environments with a common operating framework.
 Use your existing VMware tools, like VMware vSphere, vSAN, and vCenter, combined with the scale, performance, and innovation of Azure.
 In terms of access and security, Azure VMware Solution private clouds use vSphere role-based access control for enhanced security.
 You can integrate vSphere SSO LDAP capabilities with Azure Active Directory.
-Read more about [Access and Identity concepts](/azure/azure-vmware/concepts-identity).
+Read more about [access and identity concepts](/azure/azure-vmware/concepts-identity).

 Using a unified operations approach that uses familiar Azure tools to manage and govern your VMware hybrid workloads across on-premises and private cloud.
 Monitor, manage, and protect virtual machines in a hybrid environment (Azure, Azure VMware Solution, and on-premises).
-Read more about how you can [Start small with basic VM management](/azure/architecture/hybrid/azure-arc-hybrid-config?bc=/azure/cloud-adoption-framework/_bread/toc.json&toc=/azure/cloud-adoption-framework/scenarios/hybrid/toc.json).
+Read more about how you can [start small with basic VM management](/azure/architecture/hybrid/azure-arc-hybrid-config?bc=/azure/cloud-adoption-framework/_bread/toc.json&toc=/azure/cloud-adoption-framework/scenarios/hybrid/toc.json).

 ### Integration with Azure-native services

 Integrating with Azure-native services in your Azure VMware Solution private cloud will ensure that your Azure VMware workloads benefit from unified operations best practices for governance guardrails.

-**Unified VM management:** single pane of glass to manage vSphere-based and Azure native VMs, with uniform identities, access control, and monitoring.
+**Unified VM management:** Single pane of glass to manage vSphere-based and Azure native VMs, with uniform identities, access control, and monitoring.

- **Native Azure integration:** connect to Azure services endpoints.
+ **Native Azure integration:** Connect to Azure services endpoints.
 For example, deploy Azure Active Directory as VMware vCenter SSO identity source.

-**Single point of support:** Azure VMware Solution is Microsoft-developed, operated, and supported.
+**Single point of support:** Azure VMware Solution is microsoft-developed, operated, and supported.
 Microsoft is first and only contact and coordinates support with VMware as required.

-**Unified licensing and consumption:** avoid unnecessary complexity and take confidence in managing a single vendor for licensing and resource consumption.
+**Unified licensing and consumption:** Avoid unnecessary complexity and take confidence in managing a single vendor for licensing and resource consumption.

-**Azure Hybrid Use Benefits:** maximize the value of existing Windows Server and SQL Server licenses.
-Save up to 80 percent with Azure Hybrid Use Benefits and Azure Reserved VM Instances.
+**Azure Hybrid Use Benefits:** Maximize the value of existing Windows Server and SQL Server licenses.
+Save up to 80 percent with Azure hybrid use benefits and Azure Reserved VM Instances.

 ![Diagram of on-premises environment and Azure private cloud network services.](../azure-vmware/media/on-premises-environments-Azure-private-clouds-networks-services.png)